frankiesanjana/bake-it-better/docs/Testing.md

     - Add Bake wasn’t working because I had not defined the `get_absolute_url` for bake submission in the model.
     - Edit Bake and Delete Bake were failing to allow even the signed-in user who had created them to modify them.
 This needed a line of code adding to each class view in `views.py` to define the `Bake` before attempting to return its author: `Bake = self.get_object()`.
     - Finally, Delete Bake was not working because I had incorrectly defined the `success_url`.

-    - For another, I was able to find the answer online.
+- For another of the CRUD issues, I was able to find the answer online.
 The issue was that success messages were not working when a bake was deleted.
 This is because the SuccessMessageMixin in Django is form-based and the DeleteView I was trying to combine it with is not a form-based view.
 However, I was able to find a solution to this on [Stack Overflow](https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown) and adapted this code to use for my own site.

 - Some of the issues with CRUD functionality required further help from Tutor Support:
     - When the admin user logged in via the site to edit a post created in the admin panel, the html tags around the content were pulled into the form to be edited, as well as the actual content itself.
 However, if admin or other users create a post via the CRUD functionality on the site itself and then try to edit it, it worked correctly (no html tags appear in the form, just the previously created content).
 This was because Summernote was used and this saves the entry as a string of HTML text.
 When this is rendered in the HTML, the tags are therefore included.
 This was solved by using a Summernote widget for Summernote fields within the `BakeForm` class in `forms.py`.